aplteam/Tester2/docs/Tester2-Reference.md

 1. The number of digits you use for numbering is not restricted: `Test_foo_1` is fine, and so is `Test_foo_0000001`.
 However, they should be consistent, at least within a group.

-1. In each test function, the first line after the header (which includes any lines that start with a `;`) must carry a comment telling what is tested.
+1. In each test function, the first line after the header (which includes any follow-up lines that start with a `;`) must carry a comment telling what is tested.

    Keep in mind that later this is the only way to tell one test case from the others without reading the code, so be as clear as you can be, but also be as brief as possible.

    You are restricted to a single line, and you should keep it short enough to be displayed with a reasonable setting of `⎕PW`.

-1. Each test function must accept two Booleans as right argument, `stopFlag` and `batchFlag`
+1. Each test function must accept two Booleans as right argument, `debugFlag` and `batchFlag`

-A> ### `stopFlag`  and `batchFlag`
+A> ### `debugFlag`  and `batchFlag`
 A>
-A> `stopFlag`
+A> `debugFlag`
 A>
-A> : A Boolean that tells a test function whether it should stop in case a test fails, or just carry on and report the test as a failure.
+A> : A Boolean that tells the control functions (`PassesIf`, `FailsIf`, `GoToTidyUp`, see [Flow control](#) for details) what to do in case a test does not meet expectations:  invoke a stop on the calling line for investigation or carry on and report the test as having failed.
 A>
-A> : The first option allows you to investigate a failing test on the spot.
-A>
 A> `batchFlag`
 A>
-A> : A Boolean that indicates whether the tests are executed as a batch job, meaning that no human can be asked any question or make any decisions, and reporting makes no sense.
+A> : A Boolean that indicates whether the tests are executed as part of a batch job, meaning that no human can be asked a question or make a decisions, and reporting makes no sense.
 A>
-A> : A test function can use that to not execute its test in case it needs to interact with a human, or is called as part of a fully automated process.
+A> : A test function can use that to not execute its own tests in case it needs to interact with a human, returning the constant `_NoBatchTest`
 A>
 A> : When this flag is true and a test fails, the line number of the test that failed is reported at the end of the message.